 Insect Sting Allergy

-Allergic reactions to stings usually don’t occur when a child is stung for the first time.
-The reaction usually occurs when the child is stung for a second time, or even later.
+Allergic reactions to stings usually don’t happen when a child is stung for the first time.
+Most happen when the child is stung for a second time, or even later.

 When someone is allergic to insect stings, the body’s immune system, which normally fights infections, overreacts to proteins in the insect’s venom.
 When stung, the body sees these proteins as harmful invaders.